lilin-bme/lilin-bme.github.io/CV/index.md

 - 2022 National College Student Biomedical Engineering Innovation Design Competition Advisor Award (全国大学生生物医学工程创新设计竞赛).

 ### PUBLICATIONS
-In 2024, the publication name was changed from 'Li Lin' to 'Linley Li Lin'.
+Since 2024, the publication name has been changed from 'Li Lin' to 'Linley Li Lin'.
 So far Dr. Lin has published over 30 journal papers, with an impact factor of over 200 and citations of more than 900.
 See [publication list](http://linlab-sjtu.com/publications)<br>

 ##### Book Chapters
 - *Li Lin*, Ruiyang Xue, Shuming Nie.
 "Surface-enhanced Raman scattering (SERS) nanoparticles for biodiagnostics, bioimaging, and spectroscopy-guided cancer surgery", In: Reference Module in Materials Science and Materials Engineering, Elsevier, 2022, pp340-355.<br>